shodown96/xodocs/README.md

-# 🧾 XoDocs
+# 🧾 Xodocs

-XoDocs is a developer-first tool that generates clean, human-readable OpenAPI documentation for your Express backend application using Zod and Swagger under the hood.
+Xodocs is a developer-first tool that generates clean, human-readable OpenAPI documentation for your Express backend application using Zod and Swagger under the hood.

 It simplifies the documentation process by reducing the amount of boilerplate comments required, promoting schema reusability, and keeping your API definitions tightly coupled to your code — not scattered across YAML files or verbose decorators.